datalad/datalad-dataverse/docs/source/intro.rst

 Compared to workflows which use repository hosting services, this solution will be less flexible for collaboration (because it's not able to utilise features for controlling dataset history offered by repository hosting services, such as pull requests and conflict resolution), and might be slower (when it comes to file transfer).
 What it offers, however, is the ability to make the published dataset browsable like regular directories and amendable with metadata on the Dataverse instance while being cloneable through DataLad.

+.. _usecases:

 What can I use this extension for?
 ----------------------------------

 You can use this extension to publish and share your dataset via Dataverse_, and you can use it to clone published DataLad datasets from Dataverse_.
 Here is some inspiration on what you could do:

-- **Publish your study** (including its version history, data, code, results, and provenance) as a DataLad dataset to Dataverse to share it with collaborators or get a DOI for it.
+- **Publish your study** (including its version history, data, code, results, and provenance) as a DataLad dataset to Dataverse to share it with collaborators
+- **DOIify** your work by getting a DOI for it from Dataverse.
 - **Share a published dataset's URL** with colleagues and collaborators to give them easy access to your work with a single ``datalad clone``.
 - **Clone a friend's DataLad dataset** -- from Dataverse!